 Exploring the British Countryside from a Wheelchair’s Seat

-This post has been written by Lucy Wyndham.
+This post has been written by Lucy Wyndham for Disabled Living.

 England has a countryside that is both beautiful and accessible.
 Though many worry about wheelchair accessibility, in recent years numerous innovations have made exploring the British countryside easier than ever.
 While many have adapted the natural landscape to be easier to navigate, others still have used ponies and other tricks to do the same without damaging the local landscape at all.

 Exploring the natural environments of Britain can mean seeing some of the oldest and grandest historical sites, from the two-thousand-year-old Hadrian’s Wall to ancient and Danish architecture along the countryside of Northumberland.
 The rolling hills and fields of Britain are considered iconic, providing a natural experience that both old and young alike enjoy.